From Listener to Producer

 This semester, you’ll work in a pod of four classmates to create a professional-style podcast episode (a “podcase”) featuring a real-world mentor—someone with entrepreneurial experience and insights to share.

-You’ll work in the same group of four students (your pod) for both the podcase and the final business case competition.
+Note: You’ll work in the same group of four students (your pod) for both the podcase and the final business case competition.
 Each pod will be paired with a mentor based on your preferences, skills, and interests.
 Think of this as a “mentor match,” and you’ll stick with this team throughout the semester.

 Your Assignment